 Insurance-Sickness/Accident.
 Every international student in "student status" and every other student registered for 6 or more credit hours is automatically covered by an Accident and Sickness insurance plan by filling out an enrollment card.
 The payment for this coverage is charged to the student's account the same as tuition and is non-refundable.
-Students who have proof of the same kind of insurance coverage elsewhere may waive the university plan by presenting a copy of their insurance card or a letter from an employer verifying coverage, and by signing a waiver card at registration.
+Students who have proof of the same kind of insurance coverage elsewhere may waive the University plan by presenting a copy of their insurance card or a letter from an employer verifying coverage, and by signing a waiver card at registration.
 Coverage for a student's spouse and dependent children is also available for an additional fee.
 All students from outside of the United States must cover dependents who accompany the student to the States.
-A brochure describing the insurance coverage is available at the Student Insurance Office in the Administration Building.
+A brochure describing the insurance coverage is available at the Student Insurance office in the Administration Building.
 Students will note that this is minimal coverage and may not cover some pre-existing conditions.
 Consequently, some students may want to consider purchasing additional personal coverage.

 Counseling and Testing Center.
-The Counseling Center is the primary mental health care facility for the university, serving as a supportive medium aimed at enhancing the positive and learning university environment, as it provides timely and comprehensive short-term counseling to university students and their spouses.
-Its staff is committed to utilizing all available resources in the delivery of services which include personal, group, premarital, and marital counseling, career development, outreach and consultation, teaching and research, training and supervision.
+The Counseling Center is the primary mental health care facility for the University, serving as a supportive medium aimed at enhancing the positive and learning University environment, as it provides timely and comprehensive short-term counseling to University students and their spouses.
+The Center is staffed by licensed psychologists and counselors, committed to utilizing all available resources in the delivery of services which include personal, group, premarital, and marital counseling, career development, outreach and consultation, teaching and research, training and supervision.
 The center endorses a wholistic approach in working with students, by facilitating the integration of the emotional, spiritual, physical, and social qualities of the individual.

-The Counseling Center is fully accredited by the International Association of Counseling Services (IACS), and serves as a training facility for graduate counseling interns and advanced doctoral students.
+The Counseling Center is fully accredited by the International Association of Counseling Services (IACS) and serves as a training facility for graduate counseling and social work interns.
 Career exploration and counseling services are offered to enrolled students at no charge.
 Psychological testing and career assessment are provided for a nominal fee.

 National standardized testing, including the ACT, SAT, GRE, LSAT, DAT, GMAT, PRAXIS, MELAB, TOEFL, CLEP, and other academic tests needed at both the undergraduate and graduate levels, are offered at the Counseling and Testing Center.
+To contact the Center call 269-471-3470 or email the staff at: ctcenter@andrews.edu.